intelowlproject/IntelOwl/docs/source/Installation.md

 The migration procedure is as follows:
 - You have IntelOwl version 5.x.x up and running
-- Bring down the application (you can use the start.py script or manually)
+- Bring down the application (you can use the start script or manually concatenate your docker compose configuration )
 - Go inside the docker folder `cd docker`
 - Bring only the postgres 12 container up `docker run  -d --name intelowl_postgres_12 -v intelowl_postgres_data:/var/lib/postgresql/data/ --env-file env_file_postgres  library/postgres:12-alpine `
 - Dump the entire database.
 You need the user and the database that you configured during startup for this `docker exec -t intelowl_postgres_12  pg_dump -U $POSTGRES_USER -d $POSTGRES_DB --no-owner> /tmp/dump_intelowl.sql `